 In October 2012 I was contacted by Gary White of Vital Spark, a Warwickshire based company that converts, mainly classic, cars to electric power.
 Gary had read my article on ‘Replica Classic Cars’ and wanted to inform me that his company had bought the assets of Sebring International which had been dormant in recent years.
 Gary’s intention is to re-launch the Sebring brand as an electric powered car both in kit form and fully built.
 We wish you well Gary and will watch with interest how the project develops.
 See the link at the bottom of this page.

-I conceived this article as a follow on to the ones I have written on ‘Replica Cars’ and ‘Restomods’.
+I conceived this article as a follow-on to the ones I have written on ‘Replica Cars’ and ‘Restomods’.
 I couldn’t fail to be conscious of the classic car world’s consternation, bewilderment and even excitement, as regards the legislation passed by governments, around the world, decreeing that from a certain date all new vehicles sold will be powered by electricity.
 So, I thought that I should have a look at what impact these changes will have on ‘Classic Cars’.
-I have tried to do that in this article but tried is the operative word; what I have written gives only a snapshot of the whole, many faceted, picture.
+I have tried to do that in this article but tried is the operative word; what I have written gives only a snapshot of the whole, many-faceted, picture.
 I hope that you have found the article stimulating and entertaining.
 The one thing that stands out for me, concerning many of the converted classics featured, is their cost.
-As I have said in the piece, the prices being asked for some of these electrified classics places them in the same bracket as high end cars, sold at auction, that will be kept in private collections rarely to see the light of day.
-On the other hand, maybe it is that I just do not move in the circles where these cars will be used to the full advantage of their newly acquired electric power packs.
+As I have said in the piece, the prices being asked for some of these electrified classics places them in the same bracket as high-end cars, sold at auction, which will be kept in private collections and rarely see the light of day.
+On the other hand, maybe it is that I just do not move in circles where these cars will be used to the full advantage of their newly acquired electric power packs.
 I truly hope that is the case.

 Electric Classic Cars – https://www.electricclassiccars.co.uk/